matthewturner/httpyac-import/README.md

 ## Usage
 `httpyac-import --sourcePath=sample.postman_collection.json --targetPath=output`

-* sourcePath - path to the postman collection json file
+* sourcePath - path to the Postman collection json file
 * targetPath - path to the root of the .http files, will be created if it doesn't exist
 * ignoreHeaders - optional list of headers to ignore, useful when using default headers.
-Supports regex patterns
+Supports regex patterns (eg SomeHeader.*)
 * splitRequests - determines whether to split requests into separate files.
 Optional, defaults to true
 * target - either file or console, defaults to file
+* purgeTargetPath - determines whether to delete target path.
+Optional, defaults to false

 ## Request Lines